4d/docs/website/translated_docs/es/FormObjects/listbox_overview.md

 #### valueType y visualización de datos

 When a list box column is associated with an object array, the way a cell is displayed, entered, or edited, is based on the valueType attribute of the array element.
-Supported valueType values are:
+Los valores valueType soportados son:

 *   "text": para un valor de texto
 *   "real": for a numeric value that can include separators like a \<space>, <.>, o <,>
 *   "integer": para un valor entero
-*   "boolean": for a True/False value
+*   "boolean": para un valor True/False
 *   "color": para definir un color de fondo
 *   "event": para mostrar un botón con una etiqueta.